Border delays could be damaging for Shropshire economy, says expert

 That is the view of Business Action Group Shrewsbury chairman Paul Forrest, who raised concerns that trading arrangements still haven't been confirmed, with the deadline for the UK leaving the EU just weeks away.

-"The biggest problem the economy is confronted with is the lack of clarity and uncertainty over what could and can actually happen on January 1, a central feature of the Brexit saga since the referendum vote some four-and-a-half years ago, regardless of whether you were a Brexiteer or Remainer," said Paul.
+"The biggest problem the economy is confronted with is the lack of clarity and uncertainty over what could and can actually happen on January 1, a central feature of the Brexit saga since the referendum vote some four-and-a-half years ago, regardless of whether you were a Brexiteer or Remainer," he said.

+"With only days until the new trading arrangements come into play, no-one including the government can yet say what these will be.

 "This also leaves scant time to accommodate whatever new trading arrangements apply to Northern Ireland."

-He added: "The government already anticipates some delays at Dover-Calais (up to 7 – 11 hours) and for some regional exporters/importer’s customs clearance will take place at Birmingham Airport.
+He added: "The government already anticipates some delays at Dover-Calais (up to seven to 11 hours) and for some regional exporters/importer’s customs clearance will take place at Birmingham Airport.

 "For Irish trade (Republic & Ulster) via Holyhead there will be the additional problem of clearing customs under an as yet determined regime, at an as yet to be determined place – perhaps Birmingham Airport.